WIN News: Return to Nine affiliation

 Following the announcement on 12 March 2021 that WIN would be returning to the Nine Network affiliation from 1 July 2021, the network announced that WIN News would be moving to the earlier timeslot of 5:30pm in the remaining 12 markets before leading in to metropolitan Nine News bulletins at 6:00pm, effectively replacing Nine News Local (produced for SCA).

 It was also announced on 24 May 2021 that the local WIN News bulletins in Victoria and Queensland would be scrapped and replaced with a single statewide news bulletin.
-Many jobs were lost as a result, where the average number of staff per newsroom was cut from 8 to 2.

-The Western NSW market was also confirmed to be getting a statewide news bulletin, with the Illawarra, Canberra and Tasmania bulletins as the only remaining local news bulletins on the network.
+Many jobs were lost as a result, where the average number of staff per newsroom was cut from 8 to 2.The Western NSW market was also confirmed to be getting a statewide news bulletin, with the Illawarra, Canberra and Tasmania bulletins as the only remaining local news bulletins on the network.

 Along with the axing of the local news bulletins, the national All Australian News bulletin also ceased production at the end of June 2021.

+Local bulletins were restored for Griffith and the Mildura-Sunraysia regions on 24 November 2025, presented from the network's Wollongong studios.